mitre/bacnet/README.md

-# Caldera for OT plugin: BACnet
+# MITRE Caldera™ for OT plugin: BACnet

-A [Caldera for OT](https://github.com/mitre/caldera-ot) plugin supplying [Caldera](https://github.com/mitre/caldera) with BACnet protocol TTPs.
+A [MITRE Caldera™ for OT](https://github.com/mitre/caldera-ot) plugin supplying [Caldera](https://github.com/mitre/caldera) with BACnet protocol TTPs mapped to MITRE ATT&CK® for ICS [v14](https://attack.mitre.org/resources/updates/updates-october-2023/).
 This is part of a series of plugins that provide added threat emulation capability for Operational Technology (OT) environments.

 Full BACnet plugin [documentation](docs/bacnet.md) can be viewed as part of fieldmanual, once the Caldera server is running.